rixx/books.rixx.de/src/reviews/2016/full-dark-no-stars.md

   rating: 3
 ---

 So, thriller is most definitely not my genre, but I can't deny that Stephen King is a master - both in his genre and with words in general.
-He paints incredibly vivid people, murdering for reasons they think right, and dealing with the consequences.<br /><br />While I'm still not into thrillers, I can't deny the pull these stories have, and I'm sure I'll try a full-length King novel in the future.
+He paints incredibly vivid people, murdering for reasons they think right, and dealing with the consequences.

+While I'm still not into thrillers, I can't deny the pull these stories have, and I'm sure I'll try a full-length King novel in the future.